arinbalyan/TrueVoiceV2/README.md

 ### Blockchain Implementation
 - Custom blockchain using SHA256 hashing
 - Proof-of-work consensus algorithm
-- In-memory storage (can be extended to persistent storage)
+- In-memory storage (can be extended to persistent storage using a database)

 ## Installation